-In Q I 2019 Net Earnings Power Value ("N-EPV") increased from \in 161,60 to \in 167,70, i.e. by ca. 3,8%.
-This increase is the net effect of the following:
+In Q II 2020 Net Earnings Power Value ("N-EPV") stayed unchanged at € 146,30.
+This result is the net effect of the following:

-- a) we made no changes to any N-EPV of any holding. - b) We did active portfolio management, selling down companies which had reached their Intrinsic Values and re-investing the funds into companies with a discount from Intrinsic Value.
+- a) we reduced the N-EPV of one of our holdings. - b) We did active portfolio management, selling down companies which had reached their Intrinsic Values and re-investing the funds into companies with a discount from Intrinsic Value.